deprecated-packages/symplify/packages/coding-standard/docs/php_code_sniffer_sniffs.md

-# PHP Code Sniffer Sniffs
+# 1 PHP Code Sniffer Sniff

 ## There should not be comments with valid code